 The wine list begins with an omission that drives me crazy: no vineyard designations.
 These days, wineries may put out quite a few bottlings, some of which are much better than others.
 Other than that, the list is fine, albeit not terribly exciting.
 Unfortunately it is difficult to calculate markup without more information.
 They have a selection of specialty cocktails including the traditional tourist drink, the hurricane and some martinis that don’t seem particularly Southern.
 I ignored most of them and tried a Pimm’s cup which was terribly out of balance with too much cucumber and a bare hint of soda, and a sazerac which was overly sweet.

-All of these choices are well and good, but we are here for the food.
-Unfortunately, more often than not, it disappoints.
 Let’s start with some of the better options.
 They are famous for their New Orleans style barbecue shrimp.
 You get a large bowl of buttery, peppery broth, ringed by plump head-on shrimp.
 The shrimp are tender and properly cooked, with crusty French bread on the side for soaking up the leftover sauce.
-This is a great start, and I’d have no problem making a meal out of them ($10.95).
+This is a great start, and I’d have no problem making a meal out of them.
 Next I tried the pâté, which is accompanied by excellent house pickles, really good Creole mustard, and crisp little toasts.
-No problems here, a classic dish that was just fine ($8.50).
+No problems here, a classic dish that was just fine.
 Oyster shooters are a typical New Orleans tourist dish.
 I’ve never quite understood why they are so popular.
 To me they are more a frat house “look at me, I’m shooting an oyster” than something to be taken seriously.
 For the most part, you can’t taste the bivalve, so what’s the point.
 Anyway, the Acadia version is better than most.
-Picture a shot glass with a single oyster, a splash of house-infused jalapeno vodka, and a bit of cocktail sauce ($2.00).
+Picture a shot glass with a single oyster, a splash of house-infused jalapeno vodka, and a bit of cocktail sauce.

 This is where things begin to go downhill.
-I’ve tried two of three salads, an uninspired house version of mixed greens in dull vinaigrette with crumbled egg ($6.50), and an unremarkable Caesar that was a waste of good lettuce ($7.50).
+I’ve tried two of three salads, an uninspired house version of mixed greens in dull vinaigrette with crumbled egg, and an unremarkable Caesar that was a waste of good lettuce.
 Of the two, I’d go for the house.

 Acadia redeems itself somewhat with the cayenne grilled drum fish, though there was no particular spice to the meat.
-It was properly cooked and the flavors fairly balanced, though as with almost everything else, it was so over salted it was almost like a crust ($12.95 at lunch).
+It was properly cooked and the flavors fairly balanced, though as with almost everything else, it was so over salted it was almost like a crust.
 The same could be said about the shrimp Creola.
-Though it is nothing special, it has a decent shrimp flavor, and a reasonable tomato sauce, served over rice ($17.50).
+Though it is nothing special, it has a decent shrimp flavor, and a reasonable tomato sauce, served over rice.

 I decided I’d get away from seafood, and try something that is the pride of every Cajun restaurant – jambalaya.
 This version is rather spicy, with large pieces of andouille sausage which is somewhat unusual, because traditionally this sausage is used for seasoning and not added in such large pieces.
 From the start, this threw off the balance, but it didn’t really matter – I had this dish three times, and on each occasion it was so over salted, it was all I could do to make a polite dent.
 About the only good thing I can say, is the portion size is very large.
 Overall, this dish was just awful, and left my mouth burning from the sodium ($9.95 at lunch).

-Enough damage, let’s just get to the desserts.
+Let’s get to the desserts.
 I’ve tried three: a bread pudding that I thought was ok, though others at my table felt it was too sweet.
 Per the menu, it is their “own recipe combining crème brûlée custard and bread pudding, with a white chocolate Frangelico sauce and toasted pecans”.
-I’d say that is a fair description; it really is like custard ($5).
-They have a mixed berry crisp, which is only crisp in title, the filling flavorful but again a bit too sweet, and the fruit somewhat soggy ($6).
+I’d say that is a fair description; it really is like custard.
+They have a mixed berry crisp, which is only crisp in title, the filling flavorful but again a bit too sweet, and the fruit somewhat soggy.
 Finally, we had “Paula’s Gooey Butter Cake”, a recipe that starts with box cake mix.
 Picture a somewhat undercooked yellow cake, with an overly sweet cream cheese layer, sitting in an overly sweet lemon sauce, topped with sweetened whipped cream.
-Words defy me ($6.50).
+Words defy me.

 A few words about service.
 It is gracious, prompt, and the staff generally seem like nice people, though some servers have a problem remembering who ordered what.
 However, I have a huge issue.
 At all of my meals at Acadia, I’ve never finished more than half of what was on my plate, yet have never been asked if everything was ok.
 Instead I’ve merely been offered a to-go box.
 With one of the cocktails, I took a couple of sips and that was it, yet again, it was removed at the end of the meal without comment.
 It is almost like they are afraid to ask for feedback.